mkkellogg/GaussianSplats3D/README.md

     - WASM splat sort: Implemented in C++ using WASM SIMD instructions
     - Partially GPU accelerated splat sort: Uses transform feedback to pre-calculate splat distances

+## Tips

+- Progressively loaded `.ply` and `.splat` files will not have certain optimizations such as cache-optimized splat ordering applied to them.
+For optimial performance, convert these file types to `.ksplat` or load them non-progressively.
+- Converting your scenes to `.ksplat` will result in the fastest loading times since its format matches the internal format for splat data.
+- Scenes with large dimensions or high splat density will cause issues with the default settings.
+For those scenes, you can try a couple of things:
+  - Set the viewer parameter `integerBasedSort` to `false` to force a slower, floating-point based splat sort.
+  - Experiment with a larger value for viewer parameter `splatSortDistanceMapPrecision`, to adjust the precision for the distance map in the splat sort.
+Larger precision values will result in reduced performance, but often can alleviate visual artifacts that arise when the precision is too low.

 ## Known issues

 - Splat sort runs on the CPU – would be great to figure out a GPU-based approach
 - Artifacts are visible when you move or rotate too fast (due to CPU-based splat sort)
 - Sub-optimal performance on mobile devices
 - Custom `.ksplat` file format still needs work, especially around compression
-- The default, integer based splat sort does not work well for larger scenes.
-In that case a value of `false` for the `integerBasedSort` viewer parameter can force a slower, floating-point based sort
-- The default precision (16-bit) for the distance map in the splat sort may not work well for larger scenes, or scenes with a dense splat arrangement.
-For those scenes the viewer parameter `splatSortDistanceMapPrecision` can be used to adjust that value.
-Larger precision values will result in reduced performance, but often can alleviate visual artifacts that arise when the precision is too low.
+- Scenes with very large dimensions will probably crash (often with an `Index out of bounds` error from the splat sort).
+Changing `splatSortDistanceMapPrecision` or `integerBasedSort` will probably not help in those cases.

 ## Limitations